IBM cassette tape

-The original IBM Personal Computer and IBM PCjr included support for storing data and programs on compact cassette tape.
+The original IBM Personal Computer and IBM PCjr includes support for storing data and programs on compact cassette tape.

 It was common for home computers of the time, such as the Apple II, Commodore 64 and BBC Micro, to use cassette tapes for storage due to the lower cost of hardware and media compared to floppy disks.
-A wide range of commercial home computer software was available on tape throughout the 80s.
+A wide range of commercial home computer software was available on tape throughout the 1980s.

-The IBM PC cassette format did not experience the same popularity however, since very few were shipped without at least one floppy disk drive, and apart from one diagnostic tape available from IBM, there seems never to have been any software sold on tape, and the interface was not included on the followup PC XT.
+BYTE asked in 1982, "I'm still looking for someone who uses [IBM cassette tape].
+Did IBM seriously think its system would compete with the VIC-20 and ZX81?"
+The IBM PC cassette format was not popular since very few were shipped without at least one floppy disk drive, and apart from one diagnostic tape available from IBM, there seems never to have been any software sold on tape except IBM Typing Tutor created by Microsoft, and the interface was not included on the follow-up PC XT.
 Despite this lack of popularity, up until the original PC's discontinuation in 1987, IBM continued to offer a Model 104 which shipped without a floppy disk drive.

 The IBM PCjr was also seldom sold without a floppy disk drive, but it also had two ROM cartridge slots for loading commercial software, which offered better convenience and reliability.

 Use

-An IBM PC with just an external cassette recorder for storage could only use the built-in ROM BASIC as its operating system, which supported cassette operations.
-IBM PC DOS had no support for cassette tape, though software could have been written by the user to provide support.
+An IBM PC with just an external cassette recorder for storage can only use the built-in ROM BASIC as its operating system, which supports cassette operations.
+IBM PC DOS has no native support for cassette tapes, though software can be written to provide support.

-BIOS interrupt call 15h routines were documented in the technical reference manual that would turn the cassette motor on and off, and read or write data.
-Data was written with a lead-in section, and formatted in 256-byte blocks with a 2-byte CRC.
-Programmers could also operate the cassette relay by writing to its I/O address.
-The cassette, disk, advanced, and cartridge versions of IBM BASIC included statements for cassette operations, but these features only worked if the machine had a cassette port.
+BIOS interrupt call 15h routines are documented in the technical reference manual that turns the cassette motor on and off, and read or write data.
+Data is written with a lead-in section, and formatted in 256-byte blocks with a 2-byte CRC.
+Programmers can also operate the cassette relay by writing to its I/O address.
+The cassette, disk, advanced, and cartridge versions of IBM BASIC includes statements for cassette operations, but these features only work if the machine had a cassette port.

-The data transfer speed was from 1-2 kilobits per second, compared to the disk drive's 250 kilobits per second.
+The data transfer speed is from 1-2 kilobits per second, compared to the disk drive's 250 kilobits per second.

+In 2020, the cassette interfaces of the IBM PC and PCjr were utilized to boot FreeDOS off a custom vinyl disc.